 Classroom teachers across the country are often faced with decorating restrictions due to fire codes and school rules.
-For years they have also tried to figure out how to get their posters and signs to stick to the cinder block walls in the classroom.
+For years, they have also tried to figure out how to hang stuff on cinder block walls in the classroom.
+That can present quite the challenge when a teacher is trying to create a welcoming and inspiring environment for their students complete with posters, signs, artwork and other displays.
+After all, it can be a little dreary to stare at blank cinder block walls day in and day out.

-The following tips should work, individually or in-combination, for just about any wall.
+Fortunately, there are some great strategies for adhering posters, signs, banners, student artwork and other items to the walls in your classroom.
+The following cinder block walls decorating tips should work, individually or in combination, for just about any wall.
 Try them out and your classroom will be decorated in no time!

 Tip #1: Hot Glue Gun